mjopenglsdl/small3d-tutorial/README.md

 ![smoothshading](https://cloud.githubusercontent.com/assets/875167/19621180/6ad2ff56-988c-11e6-96bf-36df739e85e7.png)

-This is important for the way the sphere will be exported.
+This is not important but it will make the sphere look better :)

 We now need to create the Wavefront file.
 From the menu at the top, select File > Export > Wavefront (.obj).
 We need to set some options on the "Export OBJ" menu on the left.
 Only select "Write Normals", "Triangulate Faces" and "Keep Vertex Order":

 ![wavefrontexportoptions](https://cloud.githubusercontent.com/assets/875167/19621183/7da81a76-988c-11e6-9e50-604699e62900.png)